BridgesUNCC/BridgesUNCC.github.io/assignments/data/8-PQBook/README.md

 #### Tasks

+1. Use the Dictionary implementation to compute the number of occurencecs of each word.
-1. Implement a Dictionnary using a Binary Search Tree leveraging the BSTElement of BRIDGES.
+2. Implement you own Dictionary using a Binary Search Tree leveraging the BSTElement of BRIDGES.
-2. Visualize the Dictionary using BRIDGES.
+3. Visualize the Dictionary using BRIDGES.

 #### If you have time

 1. Implement the Dictionary using a HashTable.
 2. Use BRIDGES SymbolCollection to generate a visualization of the HashTable.
+3. Use all of Shakespeare work and measure the performance difference between the HashTable and the BST implementations.

 ### Extracting the most frequent words using a Min Heap